cap-js/docs/cds/common.md

 As seen in the previous section, the reuse types `Country`, `Currency`, and `Language` are defined as associations to respective code list entities.
 They act as code list tables for respective elements in your domain model.

-> You rarely have to refer to the code lists in consuming models, but always only do so transitively by using the corresponding reuse types [as shown previously](#code-types).
+> Note: You rarely have to refer to the code lists in consuming models, but always only do so transitively by using the corresponding reuse types [as shown previously](#code-types).

 #### Namespace: `sap.common`